stolau/SecurityEngineering-aui/Week2_Banking_and_Payments/README.md

 **Questions:**

 - What does the "Not Secure" warning mean in the first picture and what risks does visiting sites with the warning pose?
+    It means that the site is not using HTTPS connection and is using HTTP connection instead.
+On going traffic is not secured by standard encryption and things such as passwords can be leaked if someone is capturing traffic

 - Why does the second site show up as "trusted" to the browser?
+    This site is using private connection.
+Meaning anything you get or send from the site is private.
 - What other ways are there to detect a phishing/scam site?
+    Usually URLs are sketchy.
+Containing special letters, which redirects to different address.
     - Are there any tools available online?
+        There are multiple tools able to trackdown phising sites.
+        Most of these tools do analyze visited site from any kind of common phising attempt.
 - What is typosquatting and how does it relate to the pictures?
+    Typosquatting is social engineering attack which uses link to seemingly common site, but includes typo in URL.

     - What is **UDRP** and how does it help with combatting typosquatting?
+        Uniform Domain-Name Dispute-Resolution Policy
+        Sites following the policy are able to make complaint about potentially confusing or similiar url.
+        If complaint succeeds, the site will be taken down
     - If you were to own the domain **ouspg.org** and would be running your crypto banking application at **bank.ouspg.org**, what domains could you monitor for warning signs of possible phishing attempts against your customers?
+        -Any top level domains such as .com and .net.
+        -any sites which can be confused to original site.
+        -Sites which do not have interests for specific name -Domain names that are used in bad faith.

 #### Task 1B: Certificates